Skyl1te/EmployeesTableReader/README.md

 1. Build and run the project in Visual Studio.

-2. Use the `Main.cs` file to interact with the `EmployeesTable` class and test its functionalities.
+2. Use the `Program.cs` file to interact with the `EmployeesTable` class and test its functionalities.

-Example usage in `Main.cs`:
+Example usage in `Program.cs`:

 ```csharp
 using System;